koulakis/banana-collector-deep-reinforcement-learning/README.md

 can access the saved agent models inside the sub-folders of `experiments`.
 An example usage:
     ```python scripts/test_agent_in_environment.py --agent-parameters-path experiments/dqn_training/checkpoint.pth```

+- `evaluate_agent`: This script is used to evaluate the agent on a number of episodes.
+The agent is not trained further
+during the evaluation and the exploration rate is set to 0.

 ### Pre-trained models
 Under the `experiments` directory there are several pre-trained agents one can used to run in the environment.
 All of
 them have solved the environment so they are expected to have a relative intelligent behaviour.